tickwork-dev/tickwork-dev.github.io-/privacy.md

 ---

-# Privacy Policy — Tickwork (English)
+# Privacy Policy — Bautakt (English)

 **Last updated:** [DATE]

-Tickwork stores all your data **locally on your device only**.
+Bautakt stores all your data **locally on your device only**.
 We do not collect, gather or transmit any personal data.

 **Controller:** [YOUR NAME], [ADDRESS] · Email: [YOUR-SUPPORT-EMAIL]